Youssef11296/task-tracker-system/README.md

 Create, Read, Update, adn Delete his own tasks.

 It's built with many technologies and Javascript frameworks mainly using ReactJS, Typescript, and Node.js.

+## Main Functionalities:

+### Create Task

+The user can create his own task.

+### Get All Tasks

+At the "My tasks" page the user can find his all tasks.

+### Delete Task

+User also has the ability to delete his own tasks.

+### Edit Task

+User can edit any task that belongs to him.

 # System top used dependencies